Tips for emigrating: why, where and how to do it

 Why emigrate?

 Think about your own reasons for wanting to move abroad.
-On the face of it these might be simple, e.g. retirement to a warm climate, or working somewhere with a lower cost of living.
+On the face of it these might be simple, e.g. retiring to a warm climate, or working somewhere with a lower cost of living.

 However, you’ll also need to weigh up all the other factors involved.